Varshitha495/WM-Varshitha-Nandaluru-RGUKT-Nuzvid-/README.md

 Hardware Description

-Each smart waste bin includes the following hardware components:
+-Each smart waste bin includes the following hardware components:

-Ultrasonic sensor to measure the fill level of the bin
+-Ultrasonic sensor to measure the fill level of the bin

-Microcontroller to process sensor data
+-Microcontroller to process sensor data

-Wi-Fi communication module for data transmission
+-Wi-Fi communication module for data transmission

-Power supply unit
+-Power supply unit

-The ultrasonic sensor measures the distance between the sensor and the waste surface.
+-The ultrasonic sensor measures the distance between the sensor and the waste surface.
 As the bin fills up, this distance decreases.
 The microcontroller converts this data into a percentage fill level and sends it to the cloud.

-Detailed hardware block diagrams and architecture are provided in the Hardware/Hardware_Architecture folder.
+-Detailed hardware block diagrams and architecture are provided in the Hardware/Hardware_Architecture folder.

 Software Description

-The software part of the system handles data acquisition, processing, transmission, and visualization.
+-The software part of the system handles data acquisition, processing, transmission, and visualization.

-Embedded software reads sensor data and calculates fill percentage
+-Embedded software reads sensor data and calculates fill percentage

-Communication logic sends data to the cloud platform
+-Communication logic sends data to the cloud platform

-Cloud-side logic stores and processes incoming data
+-Cloud-side logic stores and processes incoming data

-Dashboard displays real-time bin status
+-Dashboard displays real-time bin status

-The software flow and architecture are explained in the Software/Software_Architecture folder, and related code or logic is placed in the Software/Codes folder.
+-The software flow and architecture are explained in the Software/Software_Architecture folder, and related code or logic is placed in the Software/Codes folder.

 Working Principle